pawmint/pawmint.github.io/_posts/2015-06-23-team-documentation.md

 ---
 layout: page
 title: "My New Page"
-category: tools
+category: technologies
-date: 2014-03-01 12:00:00
+date: 2015-03-01 12:00:00
 ---
 ```

 ## Managing categories

 Categories are listed in `_config.yml` in the `sections` object.
 Each line defines own category, the first element being the category id used in the posts' [front matter](http://jekyllrb.com/docs/frontmatter/).
 Categories will appear in the navigation menu when their first post is created.

-Currently, the categories available are `web`, `home`, `tools`, `deploy`, `admin` and `misc`.
+Please respect the following categories: `main`, `workflow`, `technologies`, `setting_up_our_platform`, `hands_on_our_codes`, `deployments` and `administrative`.

 ## Navigation order

 To reorder elements in the navigation menu, we have to hack on the date of the pages: the earlier the date, the lower the page will be in its category.
 In practice, each category's pages'  dates work as a countdown: the first pages starts on 2015-06-23 12:00:00 (or any other datetime), and the following pages will go decreasing : 11am, 10am, 9:30am, etc. It doesn't matter whether you put a step of 1 hour or 1 min between two pages.

 It should be possible simply add an order attribute to the [front matter](http://jekyllrb.com/docs/frontmatter/) of the page, and the navigation links would be sorted accordingly (within it's section).
 However...
 In practice it doesn't seem to work!

 ```
+# /!\ This is broken!
 ---
 layout: page
 title: "My New Page"